 Recent developments in intraocular lens technologies allow the correction of more vision problems than ever before.
 Cataract surgery is an opportunity to choose a lens technology that best meets visual needs.
-Traditional intraocular lenses are monofocal lenses.
+Traditional intraocular lenses are called monofocal lenses.
 They are designed to give clear vision at one distance only.
 The distance that is in focus can be chosen to make far vision, arm’s length, or reading distance clear.
 However, the other distances will be clear only with the use of glasses.
 This is an improvement over the blurry vision at every distance that occurs with a cataract, but it leaves you dependent on glasses for some activities.
 The newer multifocal intraocular lenses offer the greatest chance of glasses free vision after cataract surgery.
 Multifocal lenses contain special technology that allow focusing at multiple distances.
-We are pleased to offer the Acrysof IQ ReSTOR®and the Tecnis® multifocal lenses to enhance a glasses-free lifestyle.

 Astigmatism is a common visual problem due to irregularity in the shape of the cornea.
 The cornea should have the same curvature in all meridians, like a basketball.
-An eye with astigmatism has different steepnesses, more like a football.
-Visually, this results in two images, rather than one, being formed on the retina.
-Uncorrected astigmatism leads to blurry or sometimes double vision.
+An eye with astigmatism has different curvatures, more like a football.
+Visually, this results in two overlapping images, rather than one, being formed on the retina.
 Cataract surgery does not correct corneal astigmatism.
-For patients interested in reducing their astigmatism, we offer the AcrySof® Toric intraocular lens.
-This monofocal lens allows reliable reduction of up to 3 diopters of astigmatism.
-Limbal relaxing incisions are an alternative way to decrease astigmatism.
+For patients interested in reducing their astigmatism there are Toric intraocular lenses.
+Toric lenses can be monofocal or multifocal.
+A limbal relaxing incisions are an alternative way to decrease astigmatism.
 This technique involves the creation of partial thickness incisions in the cornea to change its shape.
 They are less precise than a toric intraocular lens but can be used with any type of intraocular implant to reduce astigmatism.
-Laser corneal relaxing incisions can be performed with a laser similar to that used for LASIK surgery.
-These incisions are much more precise that the limbal relaxing incision using a blade and can be used with any type of intraocular lens implant.

 Click here for forms related to cataract surgery: Cataract Surgery Documents